As 2020 begins, history is our guidepost

 In other words, our forefathers compromised.
 They bought the nation 40 years of measured peace by permitting the spread of a moral stain.
 However, when it came time to remove the blemish from our nation’s conscience, the stain had set.
 And the blood of Johnny Rebels and Billy Yankees was required to remove it.

 It is a lesson to remember when we consider the seemingly unprecedented partisanship of today.
 It has certainly reached an apex in the modern era, but we’ve been much worse off before.
 The squabble over the impeachment of President Donald Trump is solemn and serious.
-But we are not at the point where Americans are shelling federal installations and declaring succession.
+But we are not at the point where Americans are shelling federal installations and declaring secession.
 It may be a relatively low bar, but we are beyond it.

 Finally, one century ago as the Roaring Twenties began, the 19th Amendment to the Constitution of the United States passed.
 It guaranteed the right to vote to women on the same terms as it was granted to men.